 Emily Dickinson is now one of the most popular poets of all time and is credited with writing some of the most skillful, and beautiful poems the English language has ever seen.
+Dickinson is without a doubt one of the most prolific American poets of her generation.
 She wrote hundreds of poems and chose to have around ten published.
 After her death, her sister Lavinia discovered a collection of almost 1800 poems amongst her possessions.
 The volume, Complete Poems was published in 1955.
+Dickinson’s poetry was largely centered around themes addressed by many poets during the period.
+These themes included; love, death, war, and religion.

 About Emily Dickinson

-- Emily Dickinson was born in Amherst, Massachusetts in December of 1830.
+- Emily Dickinson was born in Amherst, Massachusetts in December 1830.

 - She attended a primary school on Pleasant Street where she began her classical education.